In 2021, tuition for full-time students at Magdalen College of the Liberal Arts was $23,400 a year.

 |Total Estimated Costs|

-The majority of Magdalen College of the Liberal Arts undergrads use financial aid to help pay for school.
-In 2021, 66 of the 68 undergrads enrolled received financial aid.
-Magdalen College of the Liberal Arts meets 85 percent of the demonstrated financial need for undergraduates.
+The majority of Magdalen College of the Liberal Arts undergrads use financial aid to finance their education.
+In 2022, 66 of the 71 undergrads enrolled received financial aid.
+Magdalen College of the Liberal Arts meets 85% of the demonstrated financial need for undergraduates.

 The average debt for each loan type varies.